 Show The Count

 Well, if that of() function is commented out (see below), tapping the ‘Home Counter’ button seemingly now has no effect since, returning to the home screen, you’ll find its counter remains at zero.
 It does continue to increment, however— its screen just needs to be updated.
 With that, the code below was further modified to instead update the home screen only when incrementing the second screen’s counter.
 You can see that with the first arrow below.
-You see, you need the setState() to reflect any changes in your app’s interface.
-With that, you will find in time working with Flutter, getting access to the appropriate State object is essential for the typical functionality you would want in your apps.
+You need the setState() to reflect any changes in your app’s interface.
+With that, you will find in time working with Flutter, getting access to the appropriate State object is essential for the typical functionality you want in your apps.

 What State Is It?

-You see, working with a declarative programming language that is Flutter, likely in a few microseconds from then, the next scheduled ‘rebuild’ would occur.
+Working with a declarative programming language that is Flutter, it’s likely in a few microseconds from then, the next scheduled ‘rebuild’ would occur.
 The Flutter engine will lay out and redraw the current interface again, and any ‘dirty’ (marked for rebuild) Elements and consequently their associated Widgets in the widget tree are rebuilt.
 In fact, if no Future object was returned, the last arrow below shows that State object’s own associated Element (and consequently its StatefulWidget) is also marked as ‘dirty’ so it too is redrawn (and updated) with the next scheduled rebuild.
 See how that works?

 Declare Its State

 Let’s quickly note a characteristic of Flutter’s declarative programming framework.
 See the first screenshot below?
 Being confident that incrementing the variable, counter, will not return a result of type Future, notice its expression is not even passed to the setState() function wrapped inside a VoidCallback function.
 Instead, the variable is incremented first and then the setState() function is called (passing along an empty VoidCallback function).
-Although it is good practice to enclose within a setState() function operations that change your app’s ‘state’, you can see it’s not mandatory.
+Although it is good practice to enclose within a setState() function an operation that will change your app’s ‘state’, you can see it’s not mandatory.
 An empty function passed to the setState() function is a practice even found within the Flutter framework itself.
 Now the code below is of the ‘original’ counter app and is not found in the Dart package.
 It’s just here to demonstrate something for us right now.